Zurc/vue-journey/first-steps.md

 <toolbar></toolbar>
 ```

+Now we can add title, icons, list items... etc inside that toolbar

-You'll find all the components and demo code in their page.
+If you want to learn more you'll find all the components and demo code in their page.

 #### Example